Azure/deployment-stacks/README.md

 ## Known Issues

-There are the known limitations with the private preview release `2021-05-01-preview`:
+The `2021-05-01-preview` private preview API version has the following limitations:

-* It is not recommended to use deploymentStacks in production environment, since it is still in preview stages and can introduce breaking changes in the future.
+* It is not recommended to use deployment stacks in production environment, since it is still in preview stages and can introduce breaking changes in the future.
 * Locking the resources managed by the deploymentStack is not available in the private preview.
 In the future, locking will allow you to prevent changes or deletion to any managed resource.
 * What-if is not available in the private preview.
 What-if allows for evaluating changes before deploying.
 * A deploymentStack currently does not manage resourceGroups, subscriptionAliases, or managementGroups that are created by the stack.
-* DeploymentStacks are currently limited to resource group or subscription scope for the private preview.
+* deployment stacks are currently limited to resource group or subscription scope for the private preview.
 * A deploymentStack does not guarantee the protection of `secureString` and `secureObject` parameters, as this release returns them back when requested.
-* You cannot currently create deploymentStacks using [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) but you can use the `bicep build` command to author the template file for a deploymentStack update.
+* You cannot currently create deployment stacks using [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) but you can use the `bicep build` command to author the template file for a deploymentStack update.
 * In the preview, deleting a deploymentStack detaches all of its managed resources.
 To delete all the managedResources, first update the deploymentStack with an [empty template](./test-templates/empty-template.json) and set `-UpdateBehavior PurgeResources`.
 After that completes, delete the deploymentStack.
 Note the scope resources (resource group, management group, subscription, and tenant) and the implicitly created resources (i.e. a VMSS resource is implicitly created when an AKS resource is created) are not deleted.

 ## Contributing